Lakers vs. Bulls: Betting Trends, Record ATS, Home/Road Splits

 Lakers Betting Records & Stats

-- Los Angeles and its opponents have scored more than 224.5 points in 48 of 74 games this season.
+- Los Angeles and its opponents have gone over 225.5 combined points in 47 of 75 games this season.

-- Los Angeles has an average total of 233.1 in its contests this year, 8.6 more points than this matchup's over/under.
+- Los Angeles has an average total of 233.0 in its outings this year, 7.5 more points than this matchup's over/under.

 Lakers vs. Bulls Over/Under Stats